tammymakesthings/markdown-ebook-template/README.md

 ### Customizing the PDF Generation

-The following [ConTeXt](https://en.wikipedia.org/wiki/ConTeXt) files are used during the PDF generation:
+The following [XeLaTeX](https://en.wikipedia.org/wiki/XeTeX) files are used during the PDF generation:

-- ``tex/bodyfont.tex`` - Changes the font for the generated PDF.
+- ``tex/xelatex_bullets.tex`` - customizes list bullets
+- ``tex/xelatex_chapterbreak.tex`` - forces chapters to start on a
+right-hand page
-- ``tex/draft.tex`` - Creates a "DRAFT" watermark for the `draftpdf` target.
+- ``tex/xelatex_codeblocks.tex`` - Pygments formatting for code blocks
+- ``tex/xelatex_hyperref.tex`` - Hyperref metadata
-- ``tex/papersize.tex`` - Makes the generated PDF paper size trade paper.
+- ``tex/xelatex_papersize.tex`` - Sets the paper size for the print PDF.
+ConTeXt

-You can customize these, and add your own ConTeXt files to perform additional customization.
+You can customize these, and add your own LaTeX files to perform additional customization.
 Add a `--include-in-header` option for your new file(s) to the appropriate Makefile variables (`PDF_OPTS`, `PDF_BASE_OPTS`, `PDF_DRAFT_OPTS` or `PDF_JOURNAL_OPTS`).

 ## Release History

+* 2020-05-17 - Converted from ConTeXt to XELaTeX engine
 * 2020-05-15 - Initial Revision

 ## Meta